abbiedaniel/salesforce-maintenance/PD1-Notes.md

    - Classes can be used to create:
   		- Trigger Handlers
    		- Controllers for LWC and Visualforce
-   		- Invocable methods for flows and process builder to call
+   		- Invocable methods for flows and Process Builder to call
    		- Web services methods for external services to call

 </details>